Skip to content

 Subject to your ongoing compliance with these Terms, LiveArt grants you a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to access and use the Service and the LiveArt Content solely for your internal, non-commercial use through the documented interfaces (website, mobile application, and API) and within the rate limits and usage parameters applicable to your account tier.

-Any use of the Service or LiveArt Content beyond this limited license — including but not limited to redistribution, resale, publication, or use in commercial products or services — requires a separate written agreement with LiveArt.
+Any use of the Service or LiveArt Content beyond this limited license — including but not limited to redistribution, resale, publication, or use in commercial products or services — requires a Separate Agreement with LiveArt.

 5.3Trademarks